platy/Open-Emission-Factors-DB/DATA_GUIDANCE.md

 ### description

 Descriptive string, giving context and detail about the emission factor.
 This value explains what activity the emission factor applies to, as a complement to the `name` field, and any contextual information the user may need.
-Can include for example: when and by whom an emission factor was published (if this is not clear from other fields); what activity it describes; or what assumptions were used in its computation.
-It should not include information that can be gleaned from other fields.
+Can include for example: when and by whom an emission factor was published (if this is not clear from other fields); what activity it describes, with details on boundaries, terms or initialisms provided; what assumptions or factors were used in its computation or translation from the source.
+It should not include information that can be gleaned from other fields or easily from the source link.

 ### date_accessed